staxx6/nvim-config/doc/help.md

 gv : Reselect last visual selection o : Jump to other end of the slection

+vit : Select the inner content of HTML/XML Tags

 ## Move screen

 zz :  Center screen to current cursor position